 Visit JMU Study Abroad to find information about upcoming programs and opportunities.

 Some national fellowships require campus nomination before you can apply.
 JMU must review your application and determine if you are a strong candidate for consideration.
 Some awards have limits on how many students can be nominated each year.
 If you are chosen, JMU will formally nominate (or "endorse") you for the fellowship before you can submit your application.
-For these awards, OFA creates internal application deadlines which are typically well in advance of the official submission deadlines.
+For these awards, OFA creates internal application deadlines, typically well before the official submission deadlines.
 A JMU faculty panel will review and finalize nominations; some awards require an interview.

 Absolutely not!
 OFA serves the entire JMU community and we support all students regardless of college, major, minor, GPA, or academic affiliation.